What is RHA?

 Other recent campus-wide events have included:

-- Secrets at Tech—a week-long scavenger hunt with over 700 participants, hundreds of prizes and free shirts, and fun facts about Tech
+- Trek Through Tech—a week-long scavenger hunt with over 700 participants, tons of prizes and free shirts, and fun facts about Tech

 - DoggoPalooza—a collaboration with Happy Tails Pet Therapy to bring therapy dogs on campus, along with hot dogs and corndogs, for residents to enjoy while they made chew toys for The Atlanta Humane Society